openthread/ot-docs/site/en/guides/border-router/docker/run.md

 ### Start the OTBR Docker container

-> Note: Linux users, if you haven't done so already, make sure to run `sudo modprobe ip6table_filter` for OTBR firewall support.
+> Note: Raspberry Pi and Linux users, if you haven't done so already, make sure to run `sudo modprobe ip6table_filter` for OTBR firewall support.
 This allows OTBR scripts to create rules inside the Docker container before `otbr-agent` starts.